Eli-the-Bearded/eli-mailx/README.md

 * I prefer to deal with MIME mail with `procmail` rules during delivery, so the stuff that makes it to my inbox has path names to extracted files added as a MIME prefix.
+See procmail.d/ for example recipes.

-* My version of `Rnmail` (not in this distribution for privacy reasons) has rules for determining the "From" address I will use and parses out the address from the headers to use as envelope from address when invoking `sendmail`.
+* My version of `Rnmail` has rules for determining the "From" address I will use and parses out the address from the headers to use as envelope from address when invoking `sendmail`.
+While my exact version is not in this distribution for privacy reasons, an example version is in rnmail.d/
   * I use separate email addresses for basically all non-personal email.
   * This facilitates sorting and makes address shaing obvious.
   * My Github address, my Wikipedia address, my Amazon address, etc, are